jordanvasu/FreeClimber-FNG/paper.md

 # Acknowledgements

 This project builds on the original FreeClimber platform by Spierer and colleagues [@spierer2021freeclimber].
 I thank Adam Spierer for making the FreeClimber codebase openly accessible.
 The authors declare no conflicts of interest and received no external funding for this work

+# AI Usage Disclosure

+The software was developed and validated by the authors.
+General-purpose development tools were occasionally used to assist with debugging or refactoring during development.
+The algorithm design, parameter selection, validation against experimental data, and integration into the FreeClimber pipeline were performed by the research team.

 # References